The intermediate disorder regime for directed polymers in dimension $1+1$: Formulation of main results

-has the same law as the original process. \end{proof}
+has the same law as the original process. \end{pf}

-Combining Proposition \ref{Zbeta_stationary_prop} with Theorem \ref{p2p_zn_convergence_theorem} produces an analogue of a well-known result from the polynuclear growth model \cite{PrahoferSpohn:airy_process}.
-Taking logarithms of \eqref{Zbeta_on_parabola} leads to
+Combining Proposition~\ref{Zbeta_stationary_prop} with Theorem~\ref {p2p_zn_convergence_theorem} produces an analogue of a well-known result from the polynuclear growth model \cite {PrahoferSpohn:airy_process}.
+Taking logarithms of \eqref {Zbeta_on_parabola} leads to

-The right hand side is a stationary process around a parabola, which is similar to what was first encountered for the PNG droplet \cite{PrahoferSpohn:airy_process}.
-There the stationary process was Airy$_2$, and it was shown that it has the Tracy-Widom distribution $F_{GUE}$ as its one-point marginal distribution.
-It turns out that there is a much stronger connection between $A_{\beta}$ and $\Ai_2$.
-Recent results derived by Amir, Corwin, and Quastel \cite{ACQ}, and independently by Spohn and Sasamoto \cite{SpohnSasa:KPZ, SpohnSasa:prl}, give a formula for the one-point marginal distribution of the process $A_{\beta}$ and how this distribution scales as $\beta$ goes to zero or infinity:
+The right-hand side is a stationary process around a parabola, which is similar to what was first encountered for the PNG droplet \cite {PrahoferSpohn:airy_process}.
+There the stationary process was Airy$_2$, and it was shown that it has the Tracy--Widom distribution $F_{\mathrm{GUE}}$ as its one-point marginal distribution.
+On the level of one-point marginal distributions there is a much stronger connection between $A_{\beta}$ and $\Ai_2$ (although nothing yet has been rigorously proved on the process level; see \cite{ACQ} for a conjecture).
+Recent results derived by Amir, Corwin and Quastel \cite {ACQ}, and independently by Spohn and Sasamoto \cite{SpohnSasa:KPZ,SpohnSasa:prl}, give a formula for the one-point marginal distribution of the process $A_{\beta}$ and how this distribution scales as $\beta$ goes to zero or infinity, specifically as $\beta\to\infty$ the one-point marginals of $A_{\beta}$ converge to those of $\Ai_2$:

-\begin{proposition}[\cite{ACQ}] For $\beta > 0$ and $x \in \R$,
+\begin{proposition}[(\cite{ACQ})] For $\beta> 0$ and $x \in\R$,

 with

 where $\kappa_{\beta} = 2 \beta^{4/3}$, and $K_{{\sigma}_{\beta}}$ and $P_{\Ai}$ are operators acting on $L^2(\kappa_{\beta}^{-1} r, \infty)$ given by their kernels

 with $\sigma_{\beta}(t) = (1 -e^{-\kappa_{\beta}t})^{-1}$.
 Moreover, the distribution functions $G_{\beta}$ satisfy the asymptotic relations